-While 'Bicephaly' mostly focused on Cess and Graham's relationship with each other through nostalgic and intimate acoustic songs, their new EP 'Cyclicity' (2018) explores their connection with the environment and opens up to wider collaborations and sonic experiments.
+While 'Bicephaly' mostly focused on Cess and Graham's relationship with each other through nostalgic and intimate acoustic songs, their second EP 'Cyclicity' (2018) explores their connection with the environment and opens up to wider collaborations and sonic experiments.
 Influenced by the four elements, each song intertwines natural movements with personal ones: 'Swimming' correlates the ups and downs of love affairs with the movement of the tides, 'Mother' links mental health struggles with environmental decay, while 'Moon Song' draws parallels between feminine cycles and lunar phases, and 'Dance With The Light' celebrates lucid dreams and the alternance of day and night.
 The EP title also echoes the duo's experience with cyclothymia, a mood disorder.

-Greenness have been performing regularly in and around their adopted home of Brighton (including Fringe Festival, The Alternative Escape, VegFest, Oxjam, Sofar Sounds...) as well as a sell-out event at London's iconic Royal Albert Hall (Collide Festival), national tours, several shows across Europe and an appearance at San Francisco's historic Sacred Grounds.
+Greenness have been performing regularly in and around their adopted home of Brighton (including The Alternative Escape, VegFest, Oxjam, Sofar Sounds...) as well as a sell-out event at London's iconic Royal Albert Hall (Collide Festival), national tours, several shows across Europe and an appearance at San Francisco's historic Sacred Grounds.

 Their live performance, as a duo or with a full backing band, aims to create an immersive and emotional journey through the use of various acoustic and electronic instruments, field recordings of wild animals and poetic lyrics carrying a deep message.

 "Electro-acoustic duo Greenness from Brighton are a revelation, with Cess’ awesome voice superbly complemented by Graham’s distinctive guitar work." - The Morning Star